ibm-cloud-docs/dr-automation-powervs/navigation-panel.md

 ## User scripts tab
 {: #user-scrip}

-To manage custom scripts for automating processes in the DR environment:
+To manage custom scripts for automating processes in the DR environment, follow these steps:

 1. Select the cluster from the navigation panel.
-2. Click on **User Scripts** in the top navigation bar.
+2. Click **User Scripts** in the top navigation bar.
 3. Navigate to the **User Scripts** tab.
 4. Edit the paths for scripts such as Before Shutdown, After Online, or Before Network Configuration.
 5. Save your changes to apply the modifications.